cpbirch/balls/README.md

 Put this on your TV, and you will never go back to any other build radiator.

-A word of caution: You may find this radiator hard to look away from.

 ### Screenshots - That do not do justice

 ![Green balls](docs/all-green-balls.png)